 This is because you are taxed at the top rate, regardless of how much you make.

-I’ve already talked about this topic at length in this post.
-But I want to make sure you understand the basics before moving forward.
+I’ve already discussed this topic at length in this post, but I want to make sure you understand the basics before proceeding.

-One of the key differences between working from home and being self-employed is.
-You are taxed as if you are employed by the company you work for.
+One key difference between working from home and being self-employed is that you are taxed as if you were employed by the company you work for.

 So, for example, if you make $10,000 per year and pay yourself a 10% tax rate, you’d pay $1,000 in taxes.